Hey, you!

 And what about the materials you use inside your fit-out?
 Surprisingly, these can have an impact on the building’s air quality too.
 How many VOCs will they emit over time?
 Where’s the best place to go for detailed guidance around material selection?
 Get answers to all this and more inside our guide.

-Knowing how your air-quality measures up
+Knowing how your workplace air-quality measures up

 The assessment measured the following: